-- [47] The Board agrees with the Respondent that the vacancy issue with the subject property does not meet the definition of "chronic vacancy" according to the City of Edmonton's policy on vacancy allowance.
-The policy clearly states, when a long term vacancy of greater than 10% is experienced for at least 3 years an allowance reflecting the stabilized vacancy is applied. - [48] The Board was persuaded by the Respondent's equity analysis on suburban 149th street "B" class office buildings.
+- [51] The Board agrees with the Respondent that the vacancy issue with the subject property does not meet the definition of "chronic vacancy" according to the City of Edmonton's policy on vacancy allowance.
+The policy clearly states, when a long term vacancy of greater than 10% is experienced for at least 3 years an allowance reflecting the stabilized vacancy is applied. - [52] The Board was persuaded by the Respondent's equity analysis on suburban 149th street "B" class office buildings.
 With the exception of two properties, all the remainder were given a 9.5% vacancy allowance for the 2013 assessment year.
-In addition, all the properties were valued at \$154.76 per square foot.

-- [49] The Board notes that the vacancy schedules provided by both parties indicated 0% vacancy on July 1, 2010 and 0% vacancy on July 1, 2011.
-The vacancy regarding the subject property was 27.9% on July 1st, 2012, which is short term in nature.
+In addition, all the properties were valued at \$154.76 per square foot. - [53] The Board notes that the vacancy schedules provided by both parties indicated 0% vacancy on July 1, 2010.
+The Complainant's evidence showed 17.7% on July 1, 2011, and 22.7% vacancy on July 1st, 2012.
+The Respondent's evidence showed 8.86% vacancy on April 1, 2011 and 17.74% on December 31st, 2012.
 The Board notes that the vacancy allowance could certainly go to chronic vacancy if the vacancy continues for a period of time.
-Circumstances and time will adjust for the vacancy issue sometime in the future, if the vacancy persists. - [50] The Board reviewed the City of Edmonton's vacancy study regarding class "B" office buildings and noted the weighted average was 9.11%.
-The City then allowed 9.5% vacancy allowance for all class "B" office buildings in Edmonton. - [51] The Board notes that the Complainant appears to recognize the City of Edmonton's policy regarding "chronic" vacancy, as evident from the Complainant's e-mail of 31st July 2013, to the City assessor, that says:

-"We are able to recognize that the vacancy concerns only hit a three year chronic threshold this year for one of the three roll numbers.
+Circumstances and time will adjust for the vacancy issue sometime in the future, if the vacancy persists. - [54] The Board reviewed the City of Edmonton's vacancy study regarding class "B" office buildings and noted the weighted average was 9.11%.
+The City then allowed 9.5% vacancy allowance for all class "B" office buildings in Edmonton. - [55] The Board notes that the Complainant appears to recognize the City of Edmonton's policy regarding "chronic" vacancy, as evident from the Complainant's e-mail of 31st July 2013, to the City assessor, that says: - "We are able to recognize that the vacancy concerns only hit a three year chronic threshold this year for one of the three roll numbers.
 The City of Edmonton has applied 15% to that roll number.
-Next year two of the three roll numbers would qualify as "chronic" as per the City's definition."

-- [52] The Calgary Board order cited in support of the Complainant's 'chronic vacancy' position was clearly based on a lack of policy or definition of the issue in that jurisdiction, at the time of that hearing.
-However, the City of Edmonton has provided evidence of a clear policy on this issue and its application was demonstrated by the fact that one of the three roll numbers associated with the subject complex did get the desired 15% vacancy rate, in accordance with this policy. - [53] The Board put little weight on the third-party documents provided by both the Complainant and the Respondent.
+Next year two of the three roll numbers would qualify as "chronic" as per the City's definition." - [56] The Calgary Board order cited in support of the Complainant's 'chronic vacancy' position was clearly based on a lack of policy or definition of the issue in that jurisdiction, at the time of that hearing.
+However, the City of Edmonton has provided evidence of a clear policy on this issue and its application was demonstrated by the fact that one of the three roll numbers associated with the subject complex did get the desired 15% vacancy rate, in accordance with this policy. - [57] The Board put little weight on the third-party documents provided by both the Complainant and the Respondent.
 While the third-party documents included vacancy allowances in the 149th Street district, this information supported the 9.5% vacancy allowance applied to the properties in the 149th Street district.
 However, no third-party document supported the 'chronic' vacancy issue.